ccieblogger/netraven/docs/architecture/netraven_api_spec.md

 ---

 #### `GET /jobs/{job_id}/devices` — Get per-device job results

+> **DEPRECATED**: This endpoint is deprecated and will be removed in a future release.
+Use `/job-results/?job_id=...` for canonical per-device job status.
+This endpoint currently returns per-device job logs (from the `logs` table, not `job_results`) and is maintained for legacy UI compatibility only.

 **Description:** Get job results for each device targeted by a job.

 **Authentication:** Bearer token required.